 I was no different; I was young, in my early-20s, doing what everyone else was doing, and thought every single one of those things too.
 I went through the vicious cycle of consumerism – getting some money and then spending almost every single cent of it on fancy dinners, overpriced booze and other fun stuff.
 I did save a little, but it wasn’t much.
 Maybe a couple hundred bucks a month, and that was all.

 When all hell broke loose at home for me, I only had a few thousand dollars in the bank.
-I didn’t have a place to stay, I didn’t get enough to eat, and I still had student debt to pay off.
+I didn’t have a place to move out to, and I didn’t get enough to eat.
 I could only work part time as a tutor since I was still studying in university, but it wasn’t even close to being enough to cover rent, food, transport and the works.

 I couldn’t do anything as I watched my world crumble around me, and I sure as hell didn’t know how to move forward from that.

 With barely any savings, I was stuck in a terrible bind.

 I often look back and wish I could slap 20-year-old me across the face as hard as I can.
 “Stop partying”, I would tell myself.
 “Stop spending so excessively”, I would tell myself.
 “Stop doing things just because others are doing them”, I would tell myself.